maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

   | 2         | 2          | 3        | 2019-06-02 | 1        | 800   |
   | 3         | 3          | 4        | 2019-05-13 | 2        | 2800  |
   +-----------+------------+----------+------------+----------+-------+
-+ This table has no primary key, it can have repeated rows.

   Result table:
   +-------------+